find a Clinician/Physician

 Laser Injury Prevention and Recognition During Laparoscopy

 The primary risk of injury during laparoscopy is to the patient’s intraabdominal and pelvic structures due to the closed nature of the surgery and the proximity of adjacent structures.
 Several methods have been developed to minimize the risk of potential injuries due to reflection of energy off of surgical instruments.
 It should be remembered that the CO2 laser wavelength is color independent.
 Therefore, ebonized surfaces are not helpful in this case.
 Instruments should have brushed beaded or sand-blasted surfaces.
-Titanium is preferable as a back stop material.
-The use of ebonized surfaces is helpful in the case of visible light and near infrared lasers.
+Titanium is preferable as a backstop material.
+The use of ebonized surfaces is helpful in the case of visible light and near-infrared lasers.
 However, the surgeon must remember that these instruments will become hot as they are absorbing the laser’s energy.
 Therefore, inadvertent contact with adjacent structures must be carefully avoided to prevent secondary burns.

 The surgeon should orient the laser fiber and beam such that the possibility of past-pointing is avoided.
-This too can result in damage to nearby structures, particularly if backstops are not in use during the dissection.
+This, too, can result in damage to nearby structures, particularly if backstops are not in use during the dissection.
 The bowel and bladder should always be checked for perforation injuries or potential burns, particularly after extensive dissections or vaporizational procedures.
-Several strategies have been used including filling the area with irrigation fluid, insufflating the bowel with air, and/or the instillation of betadine, methylene blue, indigo carmine or other dyes and observing the tissue for any leaks or staining.
+Several strategies have been used, including filling the area with irrigation fluid, insufflating the bowel with air, and/or the instillation of betadine, methylene blue, indigo carmine or other dyes, and observing the tissue for any leaks or staining.
 Leaks or suspected areas of injury should be oversewn or closed using good surgical technique.
 Any site of stray burn or contact with a heated instrument should be inspected carefully and should be handled as if it were a frank perforation.
 This is particularly important when using the Nd: YAG laser since the degree of damage is grossly underestimated by visualization of the surface.

 Policy Statement:

 This document is intended to serve as guidance for the safe use of laser technology.
-It is intended as a living document, which will be modified as technologies, and clinical venues change over time.
+It is intended as a living document, which will be modified as technologies and clinical venues change over time.
 As such, it is not intended to be absolute.
 This guidance shall be used in conjunction with the tenets of the ANSI z136.3 (2012) American National Standards for the Safe Use of Lasers in Health Care Facilities guidelines.
 It should be periodically reviewed and updated as necessary.
 The following information is written from the perspective of operative environments as would be found in a hospital or ambulatory surgical setting.
 The relevant ANSI standards should be consulted for further information concerning the use of lasers and related technologies in other healthcare settings.

 Procedure: